 Just a short distance to the south is Manini Beach Park.
 Beautiful views, picnic tables, grass and plenty of shade make this a great picnic spot.
 It's almost never crowded, and there is a sandy ocean entry for more good snorkeling.
 It's fun to explore along the outcroppings of a’a lava that extend into Kealakekua Bay.

-To get to Napo'opo'o and Manini Beach Park, drive south from Kona on Highway 11 past the 111-mile marker, then turn toward the ocean onto Napo'opo'o Road.
+To get to Napo'opo'o and Manini Beach Park, drive south from Kona on Highway 11 past the 111-mile marker, then turn toward the ocean onto Napo'opo'o Road (State Highway 160).
 After about 3 miles (5k), stay right at the fork, continuing on Napo'opo'o Road until you reach the shore.
+Turn left on Pu'uhonua Road, then in 0.2 mile turn right onto Manini Beach Road.

 Since you're already in the area, you might want to continue just 3.5 miles farther south along City of Refuge Road to Pu'uhonua o Honaunau National Historical Park.
 In the bay adjacent to the Park you will find more great Hawaii Big Island snorkeling and diving next to Two Step.